 Clinical Assistant Professor: Elise R. Sullivan

-Extension Associate Professor: Julia M. Peterson
+Extension Professor: Julia M. Peterson

 Undergraduate programs in marine science and ocean engineering at the University of New Hampshire reflect the diversity of the ocean itself and are enriched by easy access to a variety of natural laboratories, including tidal rivers, estuaries, coastal areas, and the open ocean.
 Studies in marine science and ocean engineering are offered through various colleges and departments of the University and are supported by the School of Marine Science and Ocean Engineering and a number of marine research programs and institutes.

-Curricula in the Marine Sciences
+Curricula in Marine Science and Ocean Engineering

 Marine Biology Minor